Session 3 - Module A: Advanced Orchestration Patterns¶

 coordination_commands = []

 Parallel coordination dynamically creates worker branches based on the allocation strategy.
-Each branch receives specific configuration and resource allocation to optimize execution for its assigned workload.
+Each branch receives specific configuration and resource allocation to optimize execution for its assigned data processing workload across distributed infrastructure.

-Research tasks are distributed across specialized branches based on domain focus:
+Data processing tasks are distributed across specialized branches based on processing type and data characteristics:

 # Create dynamic workers based on branch allocation